 Defining VoIP Itself

 Just to cover all our bases, we’ll first discuss VoIP, which stands for Voice over Internet Protocol.
-This is the standard protocol on which all VirtualPBX Phone Plans work.
+This is the standard protocol on which all VirtualPBX Phone Plans work and saves businesses money over traditional phone service.

 VoIP networks work primarily by sending voice data through the internet.
 VoIP can run through a home or business internet connection, and even relatively slow broadband service can support multiple voice calls at a single time.
 It’s reliable and requires little configuration from the end user.
 You just order the service, plug in your desk phone or open an app, and begin making calls.